 Originally from Texas, Angela started working at SWAC in 2008, she moved to Albuquerque in 2003 after living on Phoenix, AZ for 3 1/2 years.
 She enjoys assisting prospective and current students to understand and apply for Financial Aid so that they can achieve their goal of pursuing a life in Oriental Medicine.
 Angela enjoys hiking and hanging with friends around Albuquerque and Santa Fe.

 Sophia Marie Bungay, Admissions & Alumni Director

 Originally from Los Angeles, Sophia cultivated her creative talent into her passion for film and media.
-She received her Professional Certificate in Media and Film from Santa Fe University of Art and Design in 2015 and is developing her own production company Wickedly Driven Media.
-Sophia worked for 8 months as an Administrative Assistant for the Santa Fe campus before transitioning to this new role.
-She looks forward to helping prospective students make a life changing decision on their education, and staying connected with Alumni on their career paths.
+She received her Professional Certificate in Media and Film from Santa Fe University of Art and Design in 2015 and is developing many media projects through her own production company.
+Sophia truly enjoys engaging with prospective students as they make life changing decisions on their education, and staying connected with Alumni on their career paths.

 Elizabeth Martinez, Librarian Born and raised in Southern California, Elizabeth has many firsts in her life being Chicano/Native and Mexican American; first AFS exchange student (New Zealand), first director of Los Angeles Public Library, first Executive Director of the American Library Association.
 Three years ago, she returned from Monterey County to live here again.
 She was appointed by the Governor to the NM State Library Commission, and is the new president of the State Library of NM Foundation.
 She has a son (psychology) and daughter (film FX).
 Her children were raised with TCM.